-- Enhancing alignment and market responsiveness of workforce, education and economic development systems through improved service integration that provides businesses with skilled, productive, and competitive talent and Floridians with employment, education, training and support services that reduce welfare dependence and increase opportunities for self-sufficiency, high-skill and high-wage careers and lifelong learning. - Promoting accountable, transparent and data-driven workforce investment through performance measures, monitoring and evaluation that informs strategies, drives operational excellence, leads to the identification and replication of best practices and empowers an effective and efficient workforce delivery system. - Improving career exploration, educational attainment and skills training for in-demand industries and occupations for Florida youth which lead to enhanced employment, career development, credentialing and post-secondary education opportunities.
+- Enhancing alignment and market responsiveness of workforce, education and economic development systems through improved service integration that provides businesses with skilled, productive, and competitive talent and Floridians with employment, education, training and support services that reduce welfare dependence and increase opportunities for self-sufficiency, high-skill and high-wage careers and lifelong learning. - Promoting accountable, transparent and data-driven workforce investment through performance measures, ongoing monitoring and evaluation to that inform strategies, and driving operational excellence that leads to the identification and replication of best practices to empower an effective and efficient workforce delivery system. - Improving career exploration, educational attainment and skills training for indemand industries and occupations for Florida youth which lead to enhanced employment, career development, credentialing and post-secondary education opportunities.